Frequently Asked Questions

 - What time is commencement and where will it be located?

-- The Graduate Studies commencement will take place on June 11, 2020, in the ARC Pavilion from 3-6 p.m..
+- The Graduate Studies commencement will take place on December 9, 2021, in the University Credit Union Center (formally The ARC Pavilion) from 3-5p.m.

 - What time should degree candidates arrive for the commencement ceremony?

 - Students and presenting faculty are asked to arrive one hour before the ceremony begins (2pm) and go directly to the line-up area.
-Please say your farewells to family before you enter the line-up area.
-Your guests will want to choose their seats in the ARC Pavilion when it opens at 2 p.m.
+Please say your farewells to family/friends before you enter the line-up area.
+Your guests will want to choose their seats in the UCenter when it opens at 2 p.m.

 - Do my guests need tickets to attend my commencement?